Is SECURE Act 2.0 Really a Big Deal?

 RMD Changes

 If you have retirement accounts such as a 401k or traditional IRA, required minimum distributions (RMDs) could be a concern.
-Fortunately, new provisions in SECURE 2.0 make RMDs a little less concerning.
+Fortunately, SECURE 2.0 made RMDs a little less concerning.

 Required Minimum Distribution (RMD) Age Increased to 73 (Age 75 in 2033)

-One of the immediate changes is the increase of the RMD age to 73 (previously age 72).
-This means anyone who turned age 73 on January 1, 2023 or later won’t have to take their first RMD until April 1st of 2024.
-You can potentially save on taxes and avoid other issues common with RMDs by delaying an extra year.
+One of the immediate changes was the increase of the RMD age to 73 (previously age 72).
+This means anyone who turned age 73 on January 1, 2023 or later didn’t have to take their first RMD until April 1st of 2024.

 There’s a part two for the age increase though.
 Starting January 1, 2033, the age for RMDs increases to 75.
 Things could still change in ten years.
-Point in case, RMDs age limits have changed twice in the last four years already.
+Point in case, RMDs age limits changed twice in the four years before SECURE 2.0 was passed.

 RMD Penalties Lowered